-What we hope to discover in our meeting with a young applicant is a sense that he or she will come into our Kindergarten program ready to engage and learn.
+What we hope to discover in our meeting with a young applicant is a sense that he or she is on a path to come into our Kindergarten program ready to engage and learn.

-Second, assessments are only one part of a multi-step admissions process.
+Assessments are only one part of a multi-step admissions process.
 We understand that we cannot get a complete picture of a child from a single meeting.
-This is why the admissions process does not end with the assessment, but goes on to include a preschool observation and a teacher recommendation.
+This is why the admissions process goes on to include a preschool observation and a teacher recommendation.
 These three “snap shots” allow us to reflect on each child from a variety of perspectives.
-We would never consider making an admission decision based on an assessment alone; if we never consider the results of an assessment in isolation, we feel it would be misleading to encourage you to do so.
 If you feel the need for specific feedback, we ask that you contact the Director of Admissions after all steps in the application process are complete.

 The Admissions Office is responsible for gathering information about each applicant and family and presenting a completed applicant file to the Admissions Committee.
-The Admissions Committee—comprised of the Director of Admissions, the Head of Schools, Director of Institutional Advancement, and the relevant Division Head—reviews each applicant file and makes a recommendation to the Head of Schools regarding admission.
+The Admissions Committee—comprised of the Director of Admissions, the Head of Schools, Director of Institutional Advancement, the relevant Division Head and selected faculty —reviews each applicant file and makes a recommendation to the Head of Schools regarding admission.
 The final authority to admit or deny an applicant rests solely with the Head of Schools.
-In arriving at an admissions recommendation, the Admissions Committee will often consult with the wider admissions staff as well as faculty who interacted with applicants and their families during the application process.

-Sacred Heart is firmly committed to our school families and so siblings are given strong preference for admission.
-It is rare that a sibling is not admitted to our kindergarten program, especially when parents have observed all deadlines in the admissions process and been responsible members of the school community.
-Children and grandchildren of alumnae/i also receive careful consideration for admission, although acceptance is not automatic.
+Sacred Heart is firmly committed to our school families and so siblings are given preference for admission.
+Children and grandchildren of alumnae/i also receive careful consideration for admission, although acceptance is not automatic for any applicant.
 Finally, the Admissions Committee looks favorably on students from other Sacred Heart Network schools whose families are transferring into the Chicago area.